Shed Roof Replacement Costs

 How Much Does Shed Roof Repair or Replacement Cost?

-Without further ado, let’s look at the costs for replacing different-sized shed roofs and the pricing of various shed roof repairs.
+Let’s look at the costs for replacing different-sized shed roofs and the pricing of various shed roof repairs.

 We need to reroof an outhouse as cheaply as possible, but we've been told that using concrete tiles could add extra weight to the roof.
 Would some kind of shingle or sheet option work?

-Average Shed Roof Replacemenet Cost
+Average Shed Roof Replacement Cost

 Job Description | Labour Cost | Supply Cost | Total Cost |